-In September, 2018, the Broward County Sheriff’s Office arrested 11 male sex buyers in street-level reverse sting conducted along a two-mile stretch of Dixie Highway from East Atlantic Boulevard north to East Copans Road, in Pompano Beach.
-The six hour operation was conducted in response to complaints by business owners and residents.
+In September 2018, the Broward County Sheriff’s Office arrested 11 male sex buyers in a street-level reverse sting conducted along a two-mile stretch of Dixie Highway from East Atlantic Boulevard north to East Copans Road in Pompano Beach.
+The six-hour operation was conducted in response to complaints by business owners and residents.
 The identities of all the arrestees were disclosed by police.

 Loss of employment is another consequence of purchasing sex that has occurred within the city.
-For example, in January, 1998, a veteran Pompano Beach police detective resigned amid allegations that he solicited a prostituted woman while on duty in his patrol car.
-The man had been a detective virtually the entire 8 years he worked for the department, and was under investigation by the Broward State Attorney’s Office.
+For example, in January 1998, a veteran Pompano Beach police detective resigned amid allegations that he solicited a prostituted woman while on duty in his patrol car.
+The man had been a detective for the department for eight years but was under investigation by the Broward State Attorney’s Office.
 On the afternoon of Dec.
 31, 1997, the man reportedly approached a prostituted woman in the 1000 block of Northeast 12th Avenue.
-He was returning from the Broward County Courthouse and was on duty when he was caught during a reverse sting operation conducted by Fort Lauderdale police.
+He was returning from the Broward County Courthouse and was on duty when he was caught in the reverse sting operation conducted by Fort Lauderdale police.
 He was detained by police, who then took his statement and released him.
-The officer was immediately notified of the incident and he was placed on administrative duty and an internal affairs investigation initiated.
-The next week, the man turned in his letter of resignation, saying he would end his career with the department.
+The police chief was immediately notified of the incident, he was placed on administrative duty, and an internal affairs investigation was initiated.
+The next week, the man turned in his resignation letter, saying he would end his career with the department.